tehKruser/anagramsAPI/README.md

 ---

+The anagram API is my submission for the Ibotta candidate project.
 The features of this API allow a client to:
 * Add words to the data store
 * Delete a single word, a word and its anagrams or all words from the data store
 * Get anagrams for a word